This sewing tutorial is focusing on how to sew a French seam.

 French seams are widely used to sew delicate fabrics.
-I always used French seams for my silk chiffon and organza garments.
-They give very nice and neat finish.
-Actually, I like them on any lightweight and mediumweight silk.
+I have always used French seams for my silk chiffon and organza garments.
+They give a very nice and neat finish.
+Actually, I like them on any lightweight and medium weight silk.
 And recently I used French seams to sew 100% silk pillowcases.

-And now everybody who is serious about sewing has a serger.
-Well, if you don’t have one maybe it is time to buy it?
-I wrote an article about most popular sergers on Amazon in 2017, and I also have on my blog a review of a very nice self-threading serger JUKI 2000 QVP (if you would like to upgrade your old serger).
+I have on my site a review of a very nice self-threading serger JUKI 2000 QVP (if you would like to upgrade your old serger).

 Now I am going to show you how to use a serger to sew French seams.
 I advise you to practice on scraps before actual sewing.

-Also please note that measurements in this article are provided in metrics so if you are used to working with the imperial system please use this chat from www.craftsy.com or this chat from www.ludlowquiltandsew.co.uk.
+Also please note that measurements in this article are provided in the metric system so if you are used to working with the imperial system please use my fabric conversion calculator

 Pin fabric pieces wrong side together and right sides facing up.
 Mark both stitch lines that you need to sew on ( for French seams we need to sew 2 stitch lines) with a fabric marker.
 In my case, the seam allowances are 1.5 cm (5/8 in) so I marked one line 1.5 cm from the fabric edge.
 And I marked another line 7 mm from the first one (this distance can vary depending on the fabric used for the project).